Lung cancer stages

 The stage of a cancer tells you how big it is and how far it has spread.
 It is important because it helps your doctor decide which treatment you need.
 The tests and scans you have to diagnose your cancer give some information about the stage.
 Sometimes it is not possible to be certain about the stage of a cancer until after surgery.

 There are different ways of staging lung cancer.
 There is a number staging system and a system called the TNM system.

-The number system divides the stages into 4 main groups
+This divides lung cancers into 4 main groups

 Stage 1 – the cancer is small and only in one area of the lung (localised)